 Some toxic chemicals are easy to notice – driving by factories or polluted rivers, we can see and smell them.
 We may have immediate physical reactions to them, like burning in our eyes and throats.
-But the toxic chemicals in personal care products are usually much trickier to detect, and some aren’t noticeable at all.

-1. Personal care products are made with over 10,000 chemical ingredients, some of which are linked to cancer, damage the reproductive system, or disrupt the endocrine system.
 According to a recent New York Times article, Selling Shampoo, Eye Cream and a Chemical Crackdown, "many of the ingredients used in soaps and face creams are complex — and potentially dangerous — chemical compounds."

-2. The skin is our largest organ, and what we put on it can be absorbed into the bloodstream.
 When we use personal care products, we are bathing our bodies in a sea of unregulated chemicals.
 Because the skin is absorbent, these chemicals can migrate into our bodies and blood streams through transdermal action.

-4. Many of these chemical ingredients bioaccumulate, meaning that they build up in tissue.
 That’s why many small exposures over time can lead to serious health impacts.
 Some ingredients are toxic enough that while they don’t accumulate in the body, they cause harm each time they are used.

 Formaldehyde – linked to cancer, often added as a preservative in soaps and shampoos.

-Phthalates – often hidden under in “fragrance” on ingredient lists, they harm the male reproductive system and are used to homogenize (thoroughly mix) ingredients in many liquid cleansing products.
+Phthalates – often hidden in “fragrance” on ingredient lists, they harm the male reproductive system and are used to homogenize (thoroughly mix) ingredients in many liquid cleansing products.

-Triclosan – disrupts the thyroid and reproductive hormones; can promote antibiotic resistance.
+Triclosan – disrupts the thyroid and reproductive hormones; can also promote antibiotic resistance.
 While recently banned in hand soaps, it is still found in some toothpastes and many body washes.

 Parabens – alter hormonal balance, may cause reproductive and developmental problems.
 Also linked to breast cancer.
 Used as a common preservative in all types of personal care products.